Balance Environmental Studies with Green Business Practices

 Green Learning Community

-First-year Business, Communications, Sport and Recreation Management, and Marine Entrepreneurship majors can participate on a competitive basis in the Green Learning Community (GLC).
+First-year Business, Communications, Sport Leadership and Management, and Marine Entrepreneurship majors can participate on a competitive basis in the Green Learning Community (GLC).
 The GLC is an intentional community of professors and first-year students dedicated to studying human relations to the environment through many ways of knowing.
 You will study environmental issues through the integrated lenses of biology, literature, environmental studies, and economics.

 Career Paths for Sustainability and Business Degree Grads